 Work on Writing is a time during the day when students work on letter formation using paper and pencil, practice writing sight words, sentences, stories and labeling.

 Every Monday, students in Kindergarten are given a chance to share, write and draw about their weekend.
 Students are encouraged to use detail in their drawings and if they write a sentence or two, they are encouraged to start the sentence with a capital and end it with a period.
-Some students forget what they did over the weekend or confuse the weekend with summer vacation.
+Some students forget what they did over the weekend or confuse the weekend with vacation.
 Maybe you could have a discussion on Sunday evening or Monday morning about a weekend activity they want to share with the class.

 Kindergarten classes have started working on Module 6.